Windows 7 Forums Search

 2. To Turn Off Hard Disks After Idle

-A) Expand Hard disk and Turn off hard disk after, set how many minutes you want the hard disks to be idle for before being turned off, and click on OK. (see screenshot below)
+A) Expand Hard disk and Turn off hard disk after, set how many minutes you want the hard disks to be idle for before being turned off, click/tap on OK, and go to step 4. (see screenshot below)

 NOTE: The default setting is with 20 minutes.